Anti-Doping Rules & Regulations

 THE PROHIBITED LIST

 All banned substances and methods in Code-compliant sports are outlined in the Prohibited List, which is updated at the beginning of every calendar year, but may also be updated throughout the year.
-The latest Prohibited List can be found on the the PSA website.
+The latest Prohibited List can be found here on WADA.

 Understand the Importance of Checking Medications